 Will earning my credential from an online LPN program in Orlando impact my ability to get certified or licensed?

-No. The material that is covered in online classes offered by LPN programs in Orlando is the same that you would find in an on-campus course.
-These programs base their curriculum on state standards and what employers expect you to know, so you can be confident that as long as you’re attending a state-approved school, you’re getting the education you need to be successful.
+No. The material covered in online classes offered by LPN programs in Orlando is the same that found in on-campus courses.
+These programs base their curriculum on state standards and what employers expect you to know.
+As long as you are attending a state-approved school, you can be confident that you’ll be getting the education you need to succeed as an LPN.

 Will employers care if I took some of my LPN classes online?